 Drug-impaired driving

-Drugs, including cannabis, can impair your ability to drive safely and increase the risk of getting into a collision.
-In fact, impaired driving is the leading criminal cause of death and injury in Canada, and drug-impaired driving detected by law enforcement is increasing.
-The percentage of Canadian drivers killed in vehicle crashes who test positive for drugs now exceeds the numbers who test positive for alcohol.
+Cannabis, illegal drugs and some prescription drugs can impair your ability to drive safely and increase the risk of getting into a collision.
+In fact, impaired driving is the leading criminal cause of death and injury in Canada.

-Getting behind the wheel while impaired by drugs is not only dangerous, it's against the law.
-Trained police officers and Drug Recognition Experts can determine if you are under the influence of a drug and can charge you with impaired driving.
-You can have your license suspended, face fines, criminal charges, and even jail time.
+Getting behind the wheel while impaired is not only dangerous, it's against the law.
+Trained police officers and Drug Recognition Experts can determine if you are under the influence and can charge you with impaired driving.
+You can have your license suspended, receive fines, criminal charges, and even face jail time.

-- One in three Canadians (30%) also report that they have ridden in a vehicle operated by a driver who was under the effects of cannabis, also consistent with 2020 (30%) and 2017 (33%).
+- 9% say that they have ridden in a vehicle operated by a driver who was under the effects of cannabis, down from 13% in 2018

 Cannabis can impair each person differently.
-The impairment on individuals can depend on:
+The degree of impairment can depend on:

 As a result, there is no guidance to drivers about how much cannabis can be consumed before it is unsafe to drive or how long a driver should wait to drive after consuming cannabis.